michaelkandziora/shell.envdiff/README.md

 envdiff --keys-only reference.env target.env
 ```

+## Automation output

+Use `--json` for a stable, value-free document with `schema_version: 1` and a
+`targets` array in input order.
+Each target has its ordinal plus sorted
+`missing`, `extra`, and `changed` key arrays.
+Layered reports add source
+records containing only a key, source role, and ordinal. `--quiet` suppresses
+normal output while preserving exit status and error diagnostics.
+It cannot be
+combined with `--json`.

 ## Development

 From a source checkout, run the suite with the source package on the import